Donating Stock to RJF: Why It May Be Better Than Donating Cash

 Example

 Mr. Smith owns a stock with a current value of $10,000.
 He originally paid $2000 for the stock (his “cost basis”).
-This means when he sells the stock, he may pay a 20 percent tax on the appreciation ($8000 in appreciation x 20 per cent tax rate = $1600).
+This means when he sells the stock, he may pay a 20 percent tax on the appreciation ($8000 in appreciation x 20 percent tax rate = $1600).
 By giving the stock to RJF rather than giving cash, he not only will receive an income tax deduction for the fair market value of the stock on the day of the gift, he also will avoid the $1600 in taxes.

 Stock – $10,000